I use the following modalities and theoretical orientations in my practice:

 Social Justice Orientation: Naming and exploring how systems of oppression (homophobia, racism, sexism, ableism etc.) have impacted you as an individual, and how they have impacted your community, your family, and your ancestors.

-Somatic Psychotherapy: Systems of opression serve to see our bodies from the outside in.
+Somatic Psychotherapy: Systems of oppression cause us see our bodies from the outside in.
 A Somatic approach can help you to experience your authentic self from the inside out, which is an inherently radical act.
-We can do that by exploring how your feelings, emotions, memories, and trauma are manifested in your body and create space to connect the thoughts in your head with your physical sensations.
+We can do that by exploring how your feelings, emotions, memories, and trauma are manifested in your body and create space to connect your feelings and thoughts with your physical sensations.

 Psychodynamic Psychotherapy: Being curious about how past experiences, especially in your childhood, impact who you are today.